BYD Sealion 7: Thailand

-The Sealion 7 was launched in Thailand at the 41st Thailand International Motor Expo on 28 November 2024 in two variants: Premium RWD and Performance AWD.
+The Sealion 7 was launched in Thailand at the 41st Thailand International Motor Expo on 28 November 2024, in two variants: Premium RWD and Performance AWD.

+On 21 August 2026, an Ultimate AWD variant was added to the line-up, featuring an upgraded 91.39 kWh 800V LFP Blade Battery, 230 kW DC charging, and an extended range of up to 600 km.

 Europe

 The Sealion 7 was introduced in Europe at the Paris Motor Show on 14 October 2024.
 It is available with a 91.3 kWh battery pack for the top all-wheel drive model, which is based on the e-Platform 3.0 Evo platform with DC fast charging speed at up to 230 kW.

 Mexico

-The Sealion 7 was launched in Mexico on 13 January 2025, in the sole variant using the 82.5 kWh battery pack.
+The Sealion 7 was launched in Mexico on 13 January 2025, in a sole variant using the 82.5 kWh battery pack.

 Oceania

 Australia

 The Sealion 7 was launched in Australia on 12 February 2025 in two variants: Premium RWD and Performance AWD.

 New Zealand

 The Sealion 7 was launched in New Zealand on 19 February 2025 in two variants: Premium and Performance.

 South Africa

 The Sealion 7 was launched in South Africa on 4 April 2025, alongside the Shark 6 and Sealion 6.
 It is available in two variants: Premium RWD and Performance AWD.